-Any business, organisation, or institution that relies on some technology for their daily activities will undoubtedly need an internet connection, as well as an internet presence today.
+Any business, organisation, or institution that relies on some technology for their daily activities will undoubtedly need an internet connection and an internet presence today.

 Without these facets, it is difficult for a brand to gain recognition or survive in today’s interconnected and interdependent business markets.

-Even still, it is not just about marketing or having a presence but particularly protecting assets.
+It is not just about marketing or having a presence but protecting assets.

-Every business has essential and sensitive assets, and these assets need to be protected at all times.
+Every business has essential and sensitive assets that must be protected at all times.